YahooArchive/mojito/docs/dev_guide/reference/mojito_cmdline.rst

 Mojito offers the following three archetypes for applications and mojits.

 - ``simple`` - The minimal configuration and code needed to run an application.
-- ``default`` - This archetype is run if no command line archetype option is specified.
+- ``default`` - This archetype is run if no command-line archetype option is specified.
 It is a happy medium between ``simple`` and ``full``.
 - ``full`` - Provides the most comprehensive configuration and code for applications.